FilippoMazzara/Progetto_IFO/README.md

 researchers, so I am hopeful that it will be particularly helpful in assisting in the genetic research effort.

-If you are interested to see what GeneApp has to offer, click here.(link)

 ## Enviroment setup and Installation

 If you are in to test GeneApp from within R, run the following in your R